nkoussa/mol-features/README.md

+Main use cases of this repo:
-Generate molecular feature sets for ML models.
+1. Generate molecular feature sets for ML models `src/gen_mol_fea.py`

-## Molecular Features
+2. Aggregate molecular feature sets (generated on an HPC) `src/agg_fea_hpc`

+## Generate molecular feature sets
+The code takes SMILES stings, canonicalizes, and generates multiple feature sets stored in separate files.<br>
+Mordred descriptors and fingerprints are stored in dataframes (e.g., parquet, csv).<br>
+Images are stored in python dictionaries (pickle files).<br>
-The code takes SMILES stings, canonicalizes, and generates multiple feature sets (a dataframe for each feature type).
-Each feature in a dataframe is prefixed with an appropriate string indicating the feature type.
+Each feature in a dataframe is prefixed with an appropriate string indicating the type.
-- [x] Mordred descriptors
+- [x] Mordred descriptors (prefix: `dd_`)
-- [x] ECFP2
+- [x] ECFP2 (prefix: `ecfp2`)
-- [x] ECFP4
+- [x] ECFP4 (prefix: `ecfp4`)
-- [x] ECFP6
+- [x] ECFP6 (prefix: `ecfp6`)
-- [ ] Images
+- [x] Images

+These datasets are then used to generate ML dataframes in `github.com/2019-ncovgroup/ML-docking-dataframe-generator` for each protein target.
+Alteratively, these feature sets can be used for inference with `github.com/brettin/ML-training-inferencing`.
 <img src="README/dsc.df.png" alt="drawing" height="220"/>

+## Aggregate molecular feature sets from HPC runs
+Takes the output from `github.com/globus-labs/covid-analyses`, and aggregates files into a single dataframe.
+At this point, the code was tested only for Mordred descriptors.

 ## Getting started
 Clone the repo.